 Charged at £2 (€2.50 / US$3.50 / CA & AS$4) per 1,000 words.
 Multiply your word count by 0.002 / 0.0025 / 0.0035 / 0.004.

 Regardless of the option taken, the first 1,000 words are free (usually returned within 48 hours), given as the ‘full’ editing service for your free sample, unless you advise otherwise.
 This is sent to you first and there is no obligation thereafter.

 Prices valid until January 2015.
 Fees agreed in advance of any work undertaken, and more importantly, stuck to (payment options below).

-Please note: For projects over 10,000 words, i.e. longer short stories / novels, Morgen is currently booked until early June 2014 (she is also a part-time creative writing tutor for Northamptonshire County Council).
+Please note: For projects over 10,000 words, i.e. longer short stories / novels, Morgen is currently booked until late-September 2014 (she is also the creative writing tutor for Northamptonshire County Council Adult Learning).
 NB.
-Items, especially novels, to be sent complete, not in sections.
+Items, unless for free sample, to be sent complete, not in sections.

 There are two formats:

 - Morgen uses Word’s track changes (see picture immediately below as generic example) as it keeps the file size small and the feedback in one place.

 - For authors without Word, and therefore the facility to use track changes, she can usually convert whatever she is sent (Open Office, rtf etc) into Word then do the track changes and save it as a PDF so you can see the changes Morgen suggests.